-I have begun to realize something lately.
-School teachers as a rule don’t like homeschoolers.
+I have begun to realize that school teachers – as a general rule – don’t like homeschoolers.
 Now, please… if you’re a teacher, don’t freak out.
-I have lots of friends who are teachers who love homeschooling parents and the feeling is mutual – these are wonderful women who I love and would never say a bad thing about.
+I have lots of friends who are teachers who love homeschooling parents and the feeling is mutual – these are wonderful women whom I love, whose friendship I cherish and about whom would never say a bad thing.

 My point is that as a general rule, school teachers have a deep distrust of homeschoolers.
-My point is also that it shouldn’t bother you or make you defensive.
+My point is also that it shouldn’t bother you or make you defensive as a homeschooler.

-Their discomfort about you is not about job security or anything like that.
+Their discomfort about homeschooling families is not about job security or anything like that.
 It has more to do with anecdotal evidence.
 The same anecdotal knowledge that we all value higher than any factual evidence.

 “The plural of anecdote is not data.” – author unknown.